New Course by Matt Kloskowski

 Includes Recipe Video with "recipes" for Camera settings for most scenarios (sports, portrait, wildlife, landscapes, etc...)

 You Will Learn At Least 1 New Thing!

 My promise to you is that you WILL learn at least one new thing about taking sharp and in-focus photos in this course.
 If you don’t, you can request a full 100% no-questions-asked refund within 30 days of purchase.

 Why only one thing?
 Judging from people I talk to all the time about this stuff, I actually think you’ll learn MANY New things.

-But… if you only learned 1 thing that will get you sharper and better focussed photos, I believe that is easily worth $47.
+But… if you only learned 1 thing that will get you sharper and better focussed photos, I believe that is easily worth it.

 Think about it… you’ve spent thousands on camera equipment.
-If $47 can help you take just one more sharp photos when it counts, wouldn’t you spend that any day of the week?
+If you can learn just one more sharp photos when it counts, wouldn’t you spend that any day of the week?

 What Skill Level Do I Need?

 Basic Camera Skills

 Does this course cover sharpening techniques in Adobe or ON1?